 Washington DC Police Scanner: Democracy Behind Closed Doors

 DC Metropolitan Police encrypted all radio communications in September 2011.
-Capitol Police, Secret Service, and Park Police followed.
+The Capitol Police moved to an encrypted P25 system in 2014, and the Secret Service and other federal agencies have long been encrypted.
 In the city where the First Amendment was written and where Congress meets, there has been no public scanner access to local law enforcement for over a decade.

 The Seat of Democracy: Fully Encrypted